bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 }
 ```

-If we call [`World::run_system_once_with`] we can pass in an input value, and return an output value, just like any other function.
+We can call [`World::run_system_once_with`] like we would normally, except we pass in an input value and receive an output value wrapped in a `Result`.
+Remember, one-shot systems can potentially fail if the conditions of the system parameters weren't met.
-The output type is always inferred, but when using system input the first parameter must be [`In<T>`], where `T` is any type of input that you want to pass in.
+The type of the output is always inferred, but when using system input the first parameter must be [`In<T>`], where `T` is any type of input that you want to pass in.

 ### System Piping